From Our Blog

 While many surgeons say no to resuming a running program after a total hip replacement, others say you can do so depending on the bone quality and the prosthetic materials used to replace the worn hip joint.
 In surgery, the damaged cartilage and bone are removed and replaced with metal, plastic or ceramic joint surfaces. […]

-Knee Injuries and Running
+Exposed: 7 Most Common Knee Injuries From Running

 Our Favorite Hiking Trails

 Warmer weather means the season for outdoor activities is finally here!
 While the nation’s Capital can be one of the busiest areas in the US, it is also home to some of the best hiking trails on the East Coast.
-Between lockdown restrictions and busy schedules, few things benefit our body more than movement and […]
+Between a busy schedule and today’s sedentary work from home lifestyle, few things benefit our […]

 From Recovery To Performance